Surviving the jungle lifestyle in Belize requires long-term discipline. Excitement gets you here. Discipline determines whether you stay.

 Complacency is Dangerous in the Jungle

 Belize and the jungle are not a place you want to have an accident.
-Medical standards here are not quite the same as in North America, and an emergency in the jungle can be either life-threatening or extremely difficult to respond to.
+Medical standards here are not quite the same as in North America, and an emergency in the jungle can very quickly become life-threatening and difficult to respond to.

 Part of a disciplined lifestyle ripples into how your mind determines how you proceed with certain tasks.
 Careless attitudes can lead to complacency, which leads to accidents.
 Be disciplined and mindful of where you put your feet or hands at all times.